-- Registered Manager oversees the running of the service, care practice and promotes development - Assistant Manager Supports the Registered Manager in all aspects of the management of the home - Three Staff Teams each consisting of a Shift Leader, Deputy Shift Leader and Residential Support Workers - Designated Keyworkers who are pivotal in overseeing the day to day facilitation of the care plan for the individual.
+- Care Home Manager oversees the running of the service, care practice and promotes development - Assistant Manager Supports the Care Home Manager in all aspects of the management of the home - Three Staff Teams each consisting of a Shift Leader, Deputy Shift Leader and Residential care practitioners - Designated Keyworkers who are pivotal in overseeing the day to day facilitation of the personal plan for the individual.

-In addition, the home is supported by QEwC's administration staff team.
+In addition, the home is supported by QEwC's business team.

-- 6.6 Our young people are staffed according to their placement plans and risk assessments and in line with the ethos of the home.
+- 6.6 Our young people are staffed according to their personal plans and risk assessments and in line with the ethos of the home.
 The flexible staffing rota will ensure the young people are provided with the necessary support they require.
-Should a young person require additional care/support, this will be discussed and agreed at the placement meeting and measures implemented accordingly. - 6.7 Education is delivered off site for young people attending college or the organisations school, located at Bryn Tirion Hall.
-This will be supported as agreed in each individual's placement plan.
+Should a young person require additional care/support, this will be discussed and agreed at the placement meeting and measures implemented accordingly. - 6.7 Education is delivered off site for young people attending college or the organisations school, located at Bryn Tirion Hall / Bersham Hall.
+This will be supported as agreed in each individual's personal plan.